Note: All versions/arrangements are published by composer Gerald Cohen. Please contact email@example.com to purchase scores or for other inquiries

 I was soon asked by the Zamir Chorale of Boston to write a version for SATB chorus, and that version has also been widely performed.
 I have also arranged it for solo voice and orchestra, and chorus and orchestra; these versions have been performed by the Pittsburgh Symphony Orchestra and the San Diego Symphony.

 I just have to assume that the piece somehow taps into the strong emotions that I felt as I was writing it (I had also lost my father about 8 years before, so I am sure that loss is present as well), and that this then communicates itself to performers, listeners, and mourners.
-Six years ago, I had the sad but powerful experience of singing the piece at my mother’s funeral.
+In 2003, I had the sad but powerful experience of singing the piece at my mother’s funeral.

 I am grateful that this piece has become a way for so many to express deep and delicate feelings.
 I hope that, if it is a piece that is meaningful to you, that you will feel free to contact me about your experience with it.